AbuHurer/Identifying-Mines-or-Rocks-using-Sonar-Signals/README.md

-# 🧠 Mine Type Prediction Web App
+# 🧠 Mine or Rock Prediction Web App

 This project is a full-stack web application that classifies **sonar signals** as either **Mines** or **Rocks** using a machine learning model.
 The app consists of: